 Be transparent in your dealings, whatever they are.
 Be ready to give a rationale for what you do and why you do it "this way."
 Always make sure that there is a report-back system.
 If people see that you are amenable to someone for what you do, they will find it easier to develop accountability as well.

 Become known as a person who seeks God's blessings and His guidance.
 Do not neglect prayer, public or private.
 Do not yield to the temptation to think that a problem could be too big for you.
 Believe within your own soul that solutions exist for all problems.
 Even personality conflicts can be solved when people meet at the cross.
 Give credit to others and glory to God.

-Originally published in Trans-African, March/April 1995.
+Originally published in Trans-African.
 Adapted and used by permission